-The Internet is amazing.
+The Internet is an amazing tool.
 It throws the doors wide open to opportunities that were once only imagined.
 With nearly unlimited access to information, anyone can become an expert on just about anything.

-Despite the negative rap in some Christian circles, the Internet is extremely useful for believers.
-Online biblical resources and vast social networks offer spiritual growth and encouragement as well as the opportunity to put God's Word into action.
+Despite the negative attention it receives in some Christian circles, the Internet is a useful tool for believers.
+Online Bible resources and vast social networks encourage spiritual growth and help Christians put God's Word into action.

 Christians and Cyber Affairs

-Cyber affairs involve intimate or sexually explicit communication between married people and someone other than their partners.
+Cyber affairs are online relationships that involve intimate or sexually explicit communication between a married person and someone other than their spouse.

-Married couples may justify their online relationships because they view them as virtual instead of adulterous.
-This is especially true with emotional relationships that are not yet sexual.
+Married people may justify their online relationships because they view them as virtual connections rather than adulterous relationships.
+This is particularly true of emotional relationships that are not yet sexual.

-However, married people cross a line when they share intimate thoughts with someone other than their spouse.
-Thinking they have found a soul mate, they may share personal things that they hide from their partners.
-These seemingly innocent conversations can quickly escalate into extramarital affairs.
+Married people cross a line when they share intimate thoughts and feelings with someone other than their spouse.
+Thinking they have found their "soul mate," they may share personal things that they keep from their partners.
+Seemingly innocent conversations can quickly escalate into extramarital affairs.

-Cyber affairs can threaten marriages even if they don't involve sexual activity.
-The late Dr. Shirley Glass, author of Not "Just Friends," said, "online liaisons involve three elements of an emotional affair: secrecy, intimacy and sexual chemistry."
-While emotional affairs may seem like harmless or "safe" alternatives to cheating on a spouse, they can devastate a marriage.
+Cyber affairs can threaten a marriage even if it does not involve sexual activity.
+According to the Not "Just Friends" author, Shirley Glass, online liaisons involve three elements of emotional affairs: secrecy, intimacy, and sexual chemistry.
+While they may seem like harmless, "safe" alternatives to cheating on a spouse, they can devastate marriages.

 Christians who venture into online communities rarely expect their conversations to develop into affairs.
-People often wander into chat rooms to engage in discussion, unaware that the emotional connections they make there could lead to adultery.
+They may wander into chat rooms for the discussions only to make emotional connections that could lead to adultery.

-Cyber affairs typically result from the sex/intimacy exchange that often occurs in male/female relationships.
-"Women often give sex to get intimacy, and men give intimacy to get sex," says Focus on the Family founder, Dr. James Dobson.
-Email, chat rooms, instant messaging, newsgroups and even online games have a way of bringing these tendencies together, Dobson notes.
+Cyber affairs usually result from the sex / intimacy exchange that often occurs in male / female relationships.
+"Women often give sex to get intimacy, and men give intimacy to get sex," says the Focus on the Family founder, James Dobson.
+Email, chat rooms, instant messaging, newsgroups, and even online games have a way of bringing these tendencies together, he says.

-Like the intrigue of a masquerade ball, Internet relationships have an allure that makes them fun for a season.
-In fact, Internet infidelity is so widespread because of this mystery and anonymity.
-Online affairs allow people to enter a fantasy world, an escape from a real world filled with conflict and disagreement.
+Like the intrigue of a masquerade ball, Internet affairs have an allure that is fun for a season.
+In fact, Internet infidelity is so widespread because of the mystery and anonymity.
+Online affairs let people enter a fantasy world to escape a real world that is filled with conflict.

-People in cyber affairs usually create a new persona.
-They pretend to be different than they really are.
+Cyber affairs allow people to create a new persona.
 Online, their strengths outweigh their weaknesses.
-They can socialize with the opposite sex without the conflicts that sometimes occur in face-to-face conversations.
-Internet affairs are mysterious and exhilarating, much like a couple's dating relationship before marriage.
+They can socialize with someone without the conflicts that occur in face-to-face conversations.
+Internet affairs are mysterious and exhilarating, much like a dating relationship before marriage.

 Motivation for Cyber Affairs

-Studies suggest that women seek extramarital affairs for love, friendship and the desire to feel needed.
-Men typically turn to affairs for friendship, fun and sexual fulfillment.
-While cyber affairs may not involve sex, the strong emotional attachments they bring can cause intense feelings of pain.
-When the affair ends, these emotions can turn to guilt.
+While cyber affairs may not involve sex, the strong emotional attachments they create can cause intense feelings of pain.
+When an affair ends, these emotions can turn to guilt.

 Three Warning Signs